NeoktaLabs/lottery/docs/08-technical-references.md

 | Deployed Raffles | Dynamic | One contract per raffle |

 > Raffle instances are deployed dynamically and listed via the registry.

+Each raffle contract:
+- holds its own funds
+- enforces its own rules
+- maintains independent accounting
+- may sweep **surplus funds only** when allowed by on-chain accounting invariants

 ---